saanvielaty/Headphone-Review-Sentiment-Analysis/README.md

 **Sentiment Analysis:** Grouped the reviews into postive, negative, and neutral sentiments using python libraries pandas and textblob.
 Also calculated the percetage distribution for the sentiments.

-**Evaluation using Gemini AI:** integrated the data set with gemini Ai with a unique API key and phrases insightful prompts to gain information on marketting and production enhacements.
+**Evaluation using Gemini AI:** integrated the data set with gemini Ai with a unique API key and phrases insightful prompts to gain information on marketting and production enhacements for Beats by Dre.